discretize/discretize-guides/builds/guardian/power-dragonhunter/index.md

 - Cast <Skill name="Bane Signet"/> early, so you get more DPS time.
 - There are two ways to do the blooms fast:
     1. Walk into the lightning and auto-attack with the scepter.
 Use <Skill name="Wings of Resolve"/> to jump back to the middle.
     2. Walk into the lightning and auto-attack with the greatsword.
 After the bloom bounces towards the pillar use <Skill name="Leap of faith"/> on the bloom to finish it.
-Immediately use <Effect name="Hypernovalaunch"/> to jump back into the middle.
+Immediately use <SpecialActionKey name="hypernovalaunch"/> to jump back into the middle.

 </Tab>
 </Tabs>